Backcountry Ski Packing List

 - Avalanche Transceiver – We like the Ortovox Direct Voice (simple and solid) and the Mammut Barryvox S (more advanced functionality) avalanche beacons

-- Climbing Skins – We recommend the G3 Minimist skins and the BCA Climbing Skins
+- Climbing Skins – We recommend the G3 Minimist skins, the Black Diamond Glidelite Mix and the BCA Climbing Skins

 - A Warm, Puffy Jacket – The jackets in the picture are the Arc’teryx Proton Hoody (light and breathable warmth) and the Outdoor Research Helium Down Jacket (warmer).
 Here are a few more we like: mid-weight – Patagonia Nano Air Hoodie or Arcteryx Cerium Hoodie, and for warmer styles, check out the Patagonia Das Parka or Arc’teryx Thorium AR Hoodie (read more about down vs synthetic insulated jackets)